-Dr Mark Richards has a BSc in Chemistry (Manchester) and a PhD in Physics from Imperial College London.
+Dr Mark Richards FCGI has a BSc in Chemistry (Manchester) and a PhD in Physics from Imperial College London.
 His research centred on the spectroscopic study of nitric acid vapour for atmospheric remote sensing retrievals.
 After working in finance for a while, Mark returned to Imperial in 2002 as a Post Doctoral Researcher within the High Energy Physics Group to manage a Technology Transfer program.
-He has since co-founded Duvas Technologies, an Imperial spin-out company specialising in wireless air sensing networks for real-time pollution mapping.
-Mark is currently a member of the Physics Teaching Staff and is also the Departmental Head of Outreach.
+He has since co-founded Duvas Technologies, an Imperial spin-out - specialising in wireless air sensing networks for real-time pollution mapping.
+Currently, Mark is Deputy Admissions Tutor, and Principle Investigator for the Strengthening Learning Communities Project.

 '' love to experiment with sound waves (Dj & remixing) in much the same way as I enjoy research into the behaviour of light waves (spectroscopy), both can stimulate the mind and provide a deeper insight into our physical world but from very different perspectives.''